How to Become an Affiliate Marketer in 2021

 There is no course or degree required to become an affiliate marketer.
 If you have knowledge about a topic or are willing to invest time into honing your expertise, you can start developing content to become an affiliate.

-That said, you should learn about the affiliate world itself, how it works, where to find the best programs, and how to analyze competitors to succeed.
+That said, you should learn about the affiliate world itself, how it works, where to find the best programs, and how to Spy on your competitors and win the race.

 Affiliate marketers need to learn how to use tracking tools as well as the data that these platforms collect.
 In short, you need to figure out what different metrics represent, but also what they mean in terms of consumer trends.